Rethinking the Goal System

 How?

-Let's suppose the most critical scenario: the representative who does not reach the goals suffers a stroke or other type of accident that, as a result, prevents the seller from reaching their goals, or even making a sale.
+Let's suppose the most critical scenario: the representative who does not reach the goals suffers a stroke or another type of accident that, as a result, prevents the seller from reaching their goals, not even making a sale.

 The entrepreneur, the colleagues, will visit them in the hospital and sympathize, sincerely.